 In general, you would only choose to use the native runtime for performance reasons or because it's a less restrictive environment than the WebAssembly runtime.

 For example, you might want to use the native runtime for initial synchronization.

-To use the native runtime for this synchronizing blocks, you can start the node using
+To use the native runtime for synchronizing blocks, you can start the node using the

 --execution-syncing native or

-For information about using the command-line options to specify an execution strategy for all or specific operation, see node-template.
+For information about using the command-line options to specify an execution strategy for all or specific operations, see node-template.
 For information about the execution strategy variant, see ExecutionStrategy